BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ---
-title: "How to think in NextJS; From SPA to Serverless"
+title: "How to think in NextJS; From No Server to Serverless"
-date: "1900-12-24"
+date: "2021-06-06"
 subtitle: "A brief and informative blurb related to the post"
 category: "tech"
 canon: 'https://external.com?if=originally-published-elsewhere'